ivyyyyyliu/Project-2-/README.md

 ### Goal:

-The goal of this project is to predict the patient whether have strock based on gender, age, disease, smoke status,etc.
+The goal of this project is to predict the patient whether have stroke based on gender, age, disease, smoke status,etc.

 ## Data Source